 So, as you can probably tell, I adore The Picture of Dorian Gray.
 Wilde packs so many themes into this novel.
 He discusses good and evil, the value of art, and its role in one’s moral development.
 My personal favorite theme Wilde explores is that of the personal consequences of emotional vulnerability.
 Knowing what we do about Oscar Wilde’s life, I can’t help but wonder if that is perhaps what he was getting at all along.

-If you haven’t had the opportunity to read The Picture of Dorian Gray, I highly recommend it.
-It is probably one of the most accessible classics due to its length, there is an intriguing story on the surface, and a whole lot more underneath — if you choose to explore that.
+If you haven’t had the opportunity to read this book, I highly recommend it.
+It is probably one of the most accessible classics due to its length, but there is also an intriguing story on the surface with a whole lot more underneath — if you choose to explore that.
 There is also a lot about the artificial decadence of the age that is relevant to today.
 If you haven’t read a lot of classics, this is a great place to start.
 If you have read classics but haven’t gotten around to this one yet, what are you waiting for?!

 Oscar Wilde’s first, last, and only novel, The Picture of Dorian Gray, pulled me in with compelling characters and suspenseful story.
 It entranced me with poetic prose. even in moments where the suspense seemed to wane, I was enchanted by Wilde’s ability to describe such apparent mundanity with vivid language.
 The characters were at once lovable and loathsome; they were simultaneously relatable and repulsive.
 They shared my perspectives then revealed my prejudices.

 I think I shall always be fond of this book.

 You will always be fond of me.
 I represent to you all the sins you never had the courage to commit.

 And there you have it: my thoughts on Oscar Wilde’s only full-length novel: The Picture of Dorian Gray.
 Have you read this book or anything else by him?
 If so, what did you think?